a4004/rants/entries/0-ntlm_hacking.md

 At this stage, all the attacker has to do is wait.
 No more action is required to obtain the Net-NTLM hash.
 Unaware of this attack, the office worker logged into `ECORP\Volk` has tried to access `\\fileserver1` after receiving an email from what appears to be a colleague from another department.
 The email said that this file server was new and that IT have not yet implemented a new GPO in order to automount it to an easily accessible drive letter within file explorer.

+This is an example of a hybrid cyber attack, making use of both the technical weaknesses of the network as well as social engineering.
+The colleague sees no reason to find the email suspicious as there were no links or instructions to access external resources - just instructions on how to open the file share on the organisation's Intranet which is considered to be secure.

 ![The user sees a login prompt to access the file server which doesn't actually exist.](https://github.com/adev4004/rants/blob/main/assets/0/5.png?raw=true)
 The user sees a login prompt to access the file server which doesn't actually exist.

+### What Happened?
+The user has typed in `\\fileserver1` into file explorer.
+This caused their computer to send out broadcast discovery packets onto the local network to find `\\fileserver1`.
+Now, this server doesn't actually exist; however, because the attacker was connected to the local network and was running `responder`, their computer detected this broadcast and replied to it, asking for authentication information, pretending to be `\\fileserver1`.

 ![The attacker's laptop now has the Net-NTLM hash of this user shown below:](https://github.com/adev4004/rants/blob/main/assets/0/6.png?raw=true)
 The attacker's laptop now has the Net-NTLM hash of this user shown below: